-- 6.8.1 The Nomination and Governance Committee shall, on an annual basis, table with the Board a list of names of Board Members that remain on the Board and a list of proposed replacements to fill any vacancies.
+- 6.8.1 The Nomination and Governance Committee shall, on an annual basis, table with the Board a list of names of Board Members who are current members of the Board and a list of proposed replacements to fill any vacancies.
 After acceptance by the Board, the list will be tabled with the Council for input and discussion.
-Thereafter the Board will determine the final list of names to be put to the AGM for election. - 6.8.2 The Nomination and Governance Committee may canvas Members for nominations and will take into account the requirements of this Constitution.
+Thereafter the Board will determine the final list of names to be put to the AGM for election. - 6.8.2 The Nomination and Governance Committee may canvass Members and Associates for nominations and in doing so must take into account the requirements of this Constitution.